LautaroOchotorena/Rag/README.md

 ```
 to authenticate from a google account.

+**Note:** You can still visualize the chatbot (you can't chat) even without following this step.
+This might help in visualizing the chat_history examples.

 **3.** Using Conda or Miniconda (on Windows):
 ```bash
     conda env create -f environment.yaml
 ```
 This will install the environment and the dependencies needed.

-An alternative on Linux or Windows after creating your own environment:
+An alternative on Linux or Windows after creating your own environment (with Python 3.11.9):
 ```bash
     pip install -r requirements.txt
 ```